-The Fuel Quality Directive aims to reduce the climate impact of fuels used in Europe's road transport by lowering their GHG emissions by 6% by 2020.
-To achieve this goal, the European Commission proposed to assign different carbon intensity values to all sources of fuels, including high carbon oil (for example oil shale, coal-to-liquid or tar sands).
-But the oil industry and the Canadian government has waged an extensive lobby campaign to portray the FQD as unfairly discriminating against one specific oil source: tar sands.
+While the FQD aims to reduce the climate impact of fossil fuels by addressing all sources of high carbon oil (for example oil shale, coal-to-liquid or tar sands), the oil industry has waged an extensive lobby campaign to portray the FQD as unfairly discriminating against one specific oil source: tar sands.